 Epithelial ovarian cancer is the most common and the most serious, accounting for roughly 85 percent of all diagnosed ovarian cancers.

-What does University of Minnesota Physicians Cancer Care offer?
+What does University of Minnesota Cancer Care offer?
 Our exceptional gynecologic cancer team provides expert care for women with each of the types of ovarian cancer.
 As one of the largest gynecologic cancer services in the Midwest, we know how to deliver treatment that is both caring and comprehensive.
 Treatment is carefully coordinated with recent research to offer new approaches to treating gynecologic cancers.